databendlabs/openraft/guide/src/storage.md

 ##### `AppendLogEntry`
 Called as the direct result of a client request and will only be called on the Raft leader node. **THIS IS THE ONE AND ONLY** `RaftStorage` handler which is allowed to return errors which will not cause the Raft node to terminate.
 Reveiw the docs on the [`AppendLogEntry`](https://docs.rs/actix-raft/latest/actix-raft/storage/struct.AppendLogEntry.html) type, and you will see that its message response type is the `AppError` type, which is a statically known error type chosen by the implementor (which was reviewed earlier in the [raft overview chapter](https://railgun-rs.github.io/actix-raft/raft.html)).

-This is where an application may enforce business-logic rules, such as unique indices, relational constraints, whatever is needed by the application.
+This is where an application may enforce business-logic rules, such as unique indices, relational constraints, type validation, whatever is needed by the application.
 If everything checks out, insert the entry at its specified index in the log. **Don't just blindly append,** use the entry's index.
 There are times when log entries must be overwritten, and Raft guarantees the safety of such operations.

 ##### `ReplicateLogEntries`
 This is similar to `AppendLogEntry` except that this handler is only called on followers, and they should never perform validation or falible operations.
 If this handler returns an error, the Raft node will terminate in order to guard against data corruption.
 As mentioned previously, there are times when log entries must be overwritten.
 Raft guarantees the safety of these operations. **Use the index of each entry when inserting into the log.**